 “It’s a colossal screw-up.
 It would be costly even if it weren’t tied,” said former DFL House Majority Leader Ryan Winkler, who used to help recruit and campaign for candidates in his leadership role.
 “If you have people who live in the district who are running, why would you be supporting people who don’t live in the district?”

-House Republicans are now holding floor sessions and committee hearings on their own, while Democrats are boycotting legislative proceedings until a special election for the Roseville-area seat is held and presumably returns the chamber to a tie.
-Last week, the Supreme Court invalidated the special election scheduled for Jan.
+House Republicans attempted to run the chamber on their own the past two weeks, but the state Supreme Court ruled Friday that a quorum of 68 members is required to conduct business.
+DFL lawmakers are boycotting legislative proceedings to deprive Republicans of the quorum, and they’ve signaled they may hold out until a special election for the Roseville-area seat presumably returns the House to a tie.
+Earlier this month, the Supreme Court invalidated the special election scheduled for Jan.
 28, pushing the date out further and potentially extending the stalemate at the Capitol.

 Residency issues have caused problems for both parties over the years, though none has had such widespread consequences.